brazilian-utils/brutils-python/CONTRIBUTING_EN.md

 Please, feel free to ask any questions in the issue's page before or during the development process.

+When starting to contribute to the project, it is advisable to pick one issue at a time.
+This helps ensure that others also have the opportunity to collaborate and prevents resources from staying inactive for too long.

 ### 3. Install Git

 Make sure you have [Git installed][install-git].